ash/raku-course/essentials/loops/exercises/echo-until-enough/index.md

 ## Problem

-Write a program that repeatedly asks to enter a word and repeats it in the terminal.
+Write a program that repeatedly asks to enter a word and prints it in the terminal.
 If the word is `enough`, the program terminates and prints a final message.

 ## Example